Zoom Phone allows you to place and receive phone calls on your computer over the internet using your Zoom account through the university.

 While on a call, you can do the following using the buttons on the screen in your Zoom client:

-• Adjust your Audio settings for your microphone and your speakers or headset.
+Adjust your Audio settings for your microphone, speakers, or headset.

 How to View Missed Calls and Voicemails